Dee Bradley Baker's "All to Know About Going Pro in V.O."

 At the mixer/party: Please talk about things that matter to you- other than acting.

-Move the ball down the field in life by training your efforts on the intersection of what matters to you and where your efforts have meaningful impact.
+Move the ball down the field in life by training your efforts on the intersection of what matters to you and where your efforts can have meaningful impact.

 Capacity over resumé: You will attract far more interest with what you can do rather than with what you did.